Collagen ELISA Guide: Protocols, Pitfalls & vs. HPA

 4.3 Measuring Procollagen

 If your goal is not to measure deposited mature collagen but rather the "de novo collagen synthesis activity" by fibroblasts, select an ELISA kit targeting collagen precursors like Procollagen (e.g., Type I C-terminal propeptide: PICP).
 This is a highly useful biomarker for active fibrogenesis in culture supernatants and serum.
+For a broader overview of PICP, Pro-C3, and other key markers, see our comprehensive guide to fibrosis biomarkers.

 5. CRO (Contract Research Organization) Analytical Support